Prukutu/AOES-CLIM-git/_episodes/04-changes.md

 >    $ git status
 >    ~~~
 >    {: .language-bash}
 >
->    Note, our newly created empty directory `spaceships` does not appear in
->    the list of untracked files even if we explicitly add it (_via_ `git add`) to our
->    repository.
-This is the reason why you will sometimes see `.gitkeep` files
->    in otherwise empty directories.
-Unlike `.gitignore`, these files are not special
->    and their sole purpose is to populate a directory so that Git adds it to
->    the repository.
-In fact, you can name such files anything you like.
->
 > 2. If you create a directory in your Git repository and populate it with files,
 >    you can add all files in the directory at once by: